videolan/x265/doc/reST/cli.rst

 	(b) depth and mode when other intra modes are chosen by the save encode.

 	Level 3 - Perform analysis of intra modes for depth reused from first encode.

+	Level 4 - Does not reuse any analysis information - redo analysis for the intra block.

 	Default 0.